Can Robson prove worth at Aberdeen in nine games?

 You might not expect the players to say anything else in public, but it is notable just how much the atmosphere around the club seems to have changed.

-It's easy to see why Robson, and experienced assistant Steve Agnew, have been given an extended audition.
+It's easy to see why Robson, and experienced English assistant Steve Agnew, have been given an extended audition.

 What is the task ahead of him?